nychealth/covid-vaccine-data/Readme.md

 The number of people who received at least one dose includes people who are both partially and fully vaccinated; percentages and counts should not be summed.

-#### Percent of NYC Residents Vaccinated by Demographic Group and Geography:
+**Percent of NYC Residents Vaccinated, by Demographic Group and Geography**:
 The percent of NYC residents vaccinated is calculated against the total population estimate for a specific geographic area or demographic category.

 Please note that the number of people vaccinated may exceed the estimated population and lead to more than 100% vaccination coverage, especially for smaller demographic categories and geographies.